chrischow/booknuggets/_posts/2020-05-28-2020_19-the-infinite-game.md

     1. Advance a purpose: Offer people a sense of belonging and a feeling that their lives and their work have value beyond the physical work.
     2. Protect people: Operate our companies in a way that protects the people who work for us, the people who buy from us and the environments in which we live and work.
     3. Generate profit: Money is fuel for a business to remain viable so that it may continue to advance the first two priorities.
-4. Ethical fading: a condition in a culture that allows people to act in unethical ways in order, often to advance their own interests at the expense of others, while falsely believing that they have not compromised their own moral principles.
+4. Ethical fading: a condition in a culture that allows people to act in unethical ways, often to advance their own interests at the expense of others, while falsely believing that they have not compromised their own moral principles.
 5. Self-Deception:
     * Euphemisms to disassociate ourselves from the impact of decisions or actions we might otherwise find distasteful or hard to live with.
     * Removing ourselves from the chain of causation e.g. blaming the system.